-Water Environment Services (WES) septage procedures are designed to comply with all applicable District, State and Federal regulations.
-Septage is regulated by Rules and Regulations Section 10.
-The Tri-City Water Pollution Control Plant (TCWPCP) is the only designated receiving facility in WES.
-Haulers that discharge septage at the TCWPCP are required to have a valid Septic Tank Waste Discharge Permit, which is issued for a three-year period.
+Our septage procedures are designed to comply with all applicable District, State and Federal regulations.
+Septage is regulated by our Rules and Regulations.
+The Tri-City Water Resource Recovery Facility (TCWRRF) is the only designated receiving facility in WES.
+Haulers that discharge septage at the TCWRRF are required to have a valid Septic Tank Waste Discharge Permit, which is issued for a three-year period.

 Permit Application Process

-To apply for a WES Septic Tank Waste Discharge Permit, septage haulers must complete and submit a completed Application for Permit form, current copy of DEQ license for sewage disposal, a $10,000 Surety Bond or Bond Continuation Certificate, a current copy of the DEQ Pumping Truck Inspection Report, and three-year permit* fee.
-The application review process takes approximately three to five days which the WES staff will then issue or deny a septage discharge permit.
+To apply for a WES Septic Tank Waste Discharge Permit, septage haulers must complete and submit a completed Application for Permit form, current copy of DEQ license for sewage disposal, a $10,000 Surety Bond or Bond Continuation Certificate, a current copy of the DEQ Pumping Truck Inspection Report and three-year permit* fee.
+The application review process takes approximately 3–5 days after which the WES staff will then issue or deny a septage discharge permit.

 Septic Tank Waste Discharge Permit application can be downloaded online.
 For additional information, contact WES Industrial Pretreatment Program at 503-557-2834.